fluidsonic/fluid-json/README.md

 object MyTypeCodec : AbstractJSONDecoderCodec<MyType, JSONCoderContext>() {

-    override fun decode(valueType: JSONCodableType<in MyType>, decoder: JSONDecoder<JSONCoderContext>): MyType {
+    override fun decode(valueType: JSONCodingType<in MyType>, decoder: JSONDecoder<JSONCoderContext>): MyType {
         // read JSON using `decoder` and create an instance of `MyType` }
 }
 ```

 A `JSONDecoderCodec` can also decode generic types.
-The instance passed to `JSONCodableType` contains information about
+The instance passed to `JSONCodingType` contains information about
 generic arguments expected by the call which caused this codec to be invoked.
 For `List<Something>` for example a single
 generic argument of type `Something` would be reported which allows for example the list codec to serialize the list
 value's directly as `Something` using the respective codec.